“It was that power of words, the gift of language, that was the greatest gift of all that G-d gave to Adam and Adam alone.

 (Rabbi Jonathon Sacks’ speech on the inauguration of the National Library of Israel, May 2014).

-The “Torah” is considered to be G-d’s communication with man.
-Prayer is supposed to be man’s communication with G-d.
-The Torah and the Jewish prayer book – the siddur – are the source texts for all Jewish culture and civilization.
+The Torah is revered as G-d’s communication with humanity, while prayer represents humanity’s attempt to communicate with G-d.
+The Torah and the Siddur, the Jewish prayer book, are foundational texts shaping Jewish culture and civilization.

 And the children struggled within her, and she said, “If [it be] so, why do I live?”
 And she went to inquire of the Lord.